joeduffy/joeduffy.github.io/_posts/2018-06-18-hello-pulumi.md

 25,000 lines of YAML configuration becomes 500 lines in a real programming language.

-The entire Pulumi runtime, CLI, and supporting libraries are [available on GitHub](https://github.com/pulumi) and available for download at [https://pulumi.io](https://pulumi.io).
+The entire Pulumi runtime, CLI, and supporting libraries are [available on GitHub](https://github.com/pulumi) and free to download at [https://pulumi.io](https://pulumi.io).
 The team is on tenterhooks [awaiting your feedback](https://slack.pulumi.io).
 In the meantime, allow me to tell you a bit more about Pulumi, and how and why we got here.